 Energy efficiency is a key step to reducing our impact on climate change and creating a sustainable energy future.
 Every time you flip on a light switch, use your computer, take a hot shower, or turn on your heater, you're using energy.
 The average U.S. home uses about 11,000 kWh per year,1 and a large portion of that energy is wasted.
 By using less energy without sacrificing comfort, you can save money while helping the planet.

 Small changes can add up to big savings.
 Here are 5 actions you can take today to start saving energy:

-1. Use compact florescent (CFL) light bulbs in your home and workplace
+- Use energy efficient lighting, like compact florescent (CFL) or LED light bulbs in your home and workplace

 - Turn down your water heater to the warm setting